 Abubakar also declared the earlier election results null and void and announced new national elections for February of 1999.
 One of the newly created parties, the People's Democratic Party, nominated Obasanjo as its presidential candidate and he went on to win the election by a large margin.
 According to the timetable, Obasanjo entered into office in late May 1999 under the newly adopted constitution.
-While the constitution still retains strong powers in the hands of the president, it provides for some checks and balances through a bicameral legislature with powers, e.g., to approve appointments and oppose government proposals.
+While the constitution still retains strong powers in the hands of the president, it provides for checks on those powers through a bicameral legislature that must approve appointments and may oppose government proposals.
 It also gives a more important role to the judiciary, especially the Supreme Court.
 Even though Nigeria has gone through difficult political times with ethnic and religious tensions and rivalry regarding oil revenues, the new political institutions have survived to this day.
-As of 1999, Polity IV codes the executive constraints variable at 5, meaning that "substantial limitations" on the government are in place.
+As of 1999, Polity IV codes the executive constraints variable at 5, meaning that "substantial limitations" on its government are in place.